AnnaGenina/pyGravSphere/README.md

 /Users/Nerd/Desktop/MyWorkDir/ZhaoConst3Plum/Submissions/
 ```

 you will find your submission scripts as well as the *priors.txt* file.
 This is full of default **pyGravSphere** priors.
 Now you might want to change those.
 To do so, simply edit the lower and upper priors on each parameter.
-If you decide you want to keep any of the parameters constant, simply edit the last column.
+If you decide you want to keep any of the parameters constant, simply edit the last column and make sure "min" and "max" values are the same.
 So, for example, if I want to keep the inner slope *gamma* at 1, I will edit the priors:

 ```
 rhomin  rhomax  rhoconst                5.
 10. False